0Nguyen0Cong0Tuan0/Recurrent-Neural-Network-and-LSTM-for-Classifying-Sarcasm-Headlines/README.md

-# Recurrent Neural Networks for Classifying Sarcasm Headlines
+# Recurrent Neural Network and LSTM for Classifying Sarcasm Headlines

 ## Overview
-This project explores Recurrent Neural Networks (RNNs) for Natural Language Processing (NLP), demonstrating how sequence information can be learned, and how this information can be used to create a type of model that is better able to understand text.
+This project explores Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) architectures for Natural Language Processing (NLP), demonstrating how sequence information can be learned, and how this information can be used to create a type of model that is better able to understand text.

 ## Features
-- Implementation of RNNs for text sequence modeling.
+- Implemented RNNs and bidirectional LSTMs for sarcasm classification in text.
 - Training a model to classify the sarcasm headlines.

 ## Installation